wednesday-solutions/react-template/README.md

   - [internals/webpack/webpack.dev.babel.js](internals/webpack/webpack.dev.babel.js)
   - [internals/webpack/webpack.prod.babel.js](internals/webpack/webpack.prod.babel.js)

-## Analyze the bundle size using webpack-bundle-analyzer
+## Analyzing the bundle size using webpack-bundle-analyzer

 - The size of the bundle is analyzed using the webpack-bundle-analyzer to make sure that the bundle is lean and optimized.

   Take a look at the following files
   - [internals/webpack/webpack.prod.babel.js](internals/webpack/webpack.prod.babel.js)

-## Implementing a CI/CD pipeline using Github Actions
+## Implementing CI/CD pipelines using Github Actions

 - CI/CD using Github Actions.
   The CI pipeline has the following phases